frconor-ebook/meditations/_posts/2025-03-12-the-parable-of-the-vinedressers.md

 He compares Israel to a choice vineyard which God surrounds with a hedge and furnishes with a winepress.
 He builds a watchtower in which He places a guard to protect the vineyard from thieves and wild animals.

-God did not fail to provide all the means possible for caring for the vineyard of His heart---His people---as had already been prophesied.
+God did not fail to provide all the means possible for caring for the vineyard of His heart---His people---as had already been prophesied (Isa.
+5:1-7).

 The vinedressers in the parable are the leaders of the people of Israel; the owner is God, and the vineyard is Israel, the people of God.